 Security at Okta – Covering Your Cloud

-Okta is the market leading, on-demand identity and access management service that enables enterprises to accelerate the secure adoption of their web based applications, both in the cloud and behind a firewall.
+Okta is the foundation for secure connections between people and technology.
 The functionality we provide for user authentication, password and access management, integration with on-premise user directories, and cross application usage analysis requires that the Okta service be both highly available and secure.
-To meet these requirements, Okta must provide exceptional security at all levels.
+To meet these requirements, Okta provides exceptional security at all levels.

 The Okta approach to ensuring security and reliability is comprehensive.
 It spans our hiring practices, the architecture and development of the software that powers Okta, and the data center strategies and operations that enables us to deliver a world-class service.

 The Okta software platform is designed to provide both a secure and reliable foundation for a broad set of functionality that helps customers scale and manage their cloud applications securely.
 This includes ensuring all communications with Okta are secure and verified, that access to and control of the Okta service can be securely delegated across an organization, and that customer data is secure.
 Additional security measures prevent cross-site scripting, forgery requests and SQL injections.
 Okta works with external security experts regularly to validate the security of our design and implementation.

 All access to Okta is over https.
 Customers are assigned their own domains, subdomains, and cookies.
 All requests are intercepted and validated.